mosharraf-hossain/team_riders/README.md

 To run this project, we need:

-.NET 8.0 SDK
+1. .NET 8.0 SDK
-Nuget package: NeoCortexApi Version = 1.1.4
+2. Nuget package: NeoCortexApi Version = 1.1.4
-Nuget package: XPlot.Plotly = 4.0.6
+3. Nuget package: XPlot.Plotly = 4.0.6
-For code debugging, we are using IDE Visual Studio Community 2022.
+4. For code debugging, we are using IDE Visual Studio Community 2022/ Visual Studio Code.

 # Usage:
-to run this project, WE need to follow the following steps:
+to run this project, We need to follow the following steps:

 1. Install .NET SDK.
 2. Then use the code editor/IDE of your choice Such as Visual Studio Community 2022.